sameljk/sameljk.github.io/_desmos/curl-of-a-field.md

 You can go one step further (if you are brave) and **trace out the entire trajectory**.
 To do this, open the **recursive trajectory** folder and navigate down to the "ticker actions" note and consider the three sets $I_C,J_C,K_C$ that follow.
 Change each of the $K_{xC},K_{yC},K_{zC}$ variables to $J_{xC},J_{yC},J_{zC}$.
 This evaluates the vector field at the a point, and _joins_ it to a list of points.
 This is what creates the illusion of a traced-out trajectory.

 We currently have the **Run** action set up to visualise how the curl of the field affects particle trajectory.
-If instead you would like to see how the standard field affects the particle trajectory, then remove all fo the "$_C$" subscripts from the **Run** action in the top left corner.
-It's free, and you can always change your mind by putting the subscripts back.
+If instead you would like to see how the standard field affects the particle trajectory, then remove all of the "$_C$" subscripts from the **Run** action in the top left corner.
+It's free to do, and you can always change your mind by putting the subscripts back.

 ---